-- Check in on Schoology for attendance each period.
+- Check in on Zoom for attendance each period.

 - Remain available to that teacher during that 80-minute period.

-- Free dress is the DL dress code.
+- Mercy-approved Free Dress is the DL dress code.
 You can still receive a uniform infraction if you are dressed inappropriately during a video conference.

 - Internet access is required.

 - Do not gather in large groups.
 School closures are intended to slow the spread of the virus.